 Individuals choose this program because of its innovative approach, strong research focus, and personal attention to students.
 It is an ideal option for those considering a broad array of fields including epidemiology, public health, health policy, health economics, health services research, environmental health, industrial engineering, demography, and more.
 UW–Madison ranks as one of the most prolific research universities in the world, consistently placing in the top five among American public universities for research expenditures.
 The program's interdisciplinary focus allows students the flexibility to work with a wide array of research/faculty on campus.
 For instance, program faculty include members from a number of other departments such as business, family medicine, industrial engineering, law, medical history and bioethics, medicine, nursing, ophthalmology, public affairs, sociology, and veterinary medicine.
 The multidisciplinary faculty coupled with the diverse backgrounds of the students provides a rich and stimulating training environment.

-Faculty, staff, and students in the Department of Population Health Sciences engage in a wide variety of epidemiological and health services world-class research projects to understand determinants of health and health problems in populations, to analyze public and clinical health policies, and to improve the effectiveness and efficiency of healthcare.
+Faculty, staff, and students in the Department of Population Health Sciences engage in a wide variety of world-class epidemiological and health services research projects to understand determinants of health and health problems in populations, to analyze public and clinical health policies, and to improve the effectiveness and efficiency of healthcare.
 Research topics may include (but are not limited to) chronic, infectious, and environmental disease epidemiology; public health; studies of medical outcomes; health economics; maternal and childhood health; the determinants and measurement of population health status; and health administration and policy.
 These multidisciplinary research programs may include (but are not limited to) the study of the effects and interactions of genetic traits; biologic and metabolic processes; pathogens; pollutants; lifestyles; behaviors; economic social and physical environments; and public health and health care systems on the health of populations.
 Methods employed involve developing and maintaining long term cohort studies, disease registries, population surveys, and retrospective analyses of large observational databases.
 Researchers in the department also work to advance methodology in health economics, population health evaluation, and statistical analyses.

 For more information, see the graduate program Academic Guide.